Personal Injury & Compensation Legal Services

 If you are injured and have a current superannuation policy then you may have additional claims to make.
 Many superannuation policies have additional insurance policies attached to them for total and permanent disablement (TPD), partial and permanent disablement and income protection.

-Butler McDermott Lawyers are able to assist you with bringing a claim against your superannuation policy and for any insurance you may have attached to it.
+Our Nambour lawyers are able to assist you with bringing a claim against your superannuation policy and for any insurance you may have attached to it.
 Time limits apply so it is very important to consult a lawyer at the first opportunity so that you know what your rights are in relation to any claim you may be able to bring.